AI-Assisted Legacy Migration: Lessons Learned

 Large infrequent PRs?
 Unreadable.
 "Can you review these 80 file changes?"
 Guaranteed team hatred.

-The irony: the AI had made me so fast I'd become the team's bottleneck.
+The irony: AI had made me so fast that I'd become the team's bottleneck.

 We needed a new strategy.
 Nested feature branches?
 Parallel development flows?
 Better separation of concerns so PRs could be reviewed independently?